 If you are looking at renting a car in Australia then you sure have plenty of space to cruise around.
 We provide car hire in prectically every major town, including all cities and airports in Australia, from car hire at Brisbane airport all the way across to Perth Airport we cover them all.
 So unless your way out in the middle of nowhere Compare and Choose are confident the we will find you the best rates and awsome deals from our range of local car hire companies near you.

-You can also visit our Australia Campervan Rental section should you wish to hire a motorhome instead.
+You can also visit our Australia campervan hire section should you wish to rent a motorhome instead.

 The first thing that you need to know about Australia is that it's big.
 It's roughly 3700 kilometers north to south and around 4000 kilometers across.
 This makes it the sixth largest nation in the world, which means that there's plenty of room for exciting and unique discoveries to be made.

 Australia isn't just large in accordance with land area.
 It has the third largest amount of ocean territory in the world, which makes it possible for Australia to have an astounding amount of coastline that borders the 12 million square kilometers that creates that ocean territory.
 Around 80 percent of the population of Australia lives within 100 kilometers of the coast, which means that most of the major cities also are located near the water.

 Australia is unique in that it's the world's largest landmass surrounded by water on all sides.
 This has led Australia to develop unique environments, a remarkable culture and environments that you won't see anywhere else in the world.
 All this has occurred across the 7.69-million-kilometer landmass that creates the mainland of Australia.